Royal Delft Beer Mug Value Guide

 The typical price range for Royal Delft Beer Mug is $45 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Condition of the glaze, specifically looking for the absence of chips, cracks, or heavy crazing.
+• Condition of the ceramic, specifically looking for chips, cracks, or significant crazing in the glaze.

 How to Identify Royal Delft Beer Mug?

-- Look for the official Royal Delft 'Porceleyne Fles' mark on the bottom, which includes a jar, the initials 'JT', and the word 'Delft'.
+• Look for the factory mark on the bottom featuring a vase, the initials 'JT', and the word 'Delft'.

 History of Royal Delft Beer Mug